tnsoftbear/flutter_currency_calculator/README.md

 ### History feature

-Application allows you to save currency conversion to the history and display it in the History screen.
+Application allows you to save currency conversion to the history and display it in the [History screen](https://github.com/tnsoftbear/flutter_currency_calculator/blob/main/lib/feature/history/internal/ui/screen/all_history_screen.dart).

 Additionally, it displays the last 5 conversions at the Calculator screen in the bottom the Last History widget.
-This history widget is constructed with help of FutureBuilder, because it depends on data loaded by async call.
+This history widget is constructed with help of [FutureBuilder](https://api.flutter.dev/flutter/widgets/FutureBuilder-class.html), because it depends on data loaded by async call.
 Since the history widget is updated after the saving of currency conversion, it is notified about the change with help of the [Provider](https://pub.dev/packages/provider) package.
-The Last History widget is a part of the History feature and it is exposed by the respective Facade class, so it can be called by the Conversion feature.
+The Last History widget is a part of the History feature and it is exposed by the respective facade class [HistoryFeatureFacade](https://github.com/tnsoftbear/flutter_currency_calculator/blob/main/lib/feature/history/public/history_feature_facade.dart), so it can be called by the Conversion feature.

 ### Settings feature